BhaskarTrivedi/Computer-Vision-Emergency-Response-Toolkit/README.md

 * Microsoft Visual Studio 2017 Installer Projects Extension
   * This can be installed by clicking ```Tools -> Extensions and Updates... -> Online``` then entering the name of the extension in the search box

+  ## Developer Note
+* Before Building missing person project in visual studio please verify yolov3.weights file is present at “Computer-Vision-Emergency-Response-Toolkit-CVERT-Competition-Master\Computer Vision Toolkit\Computer Vision Toolkit\lib\Algorithms” .
+If it is not present here please download it from https://pjreddie.com/media/files/yolov3.weights, and place it at given location.

+* Currently I am not authorize to upload LFS file even im fork branch and issue regarding this is open in github community. git-lfs/git-lfs#1449
+Fergex/Platformer445#2

 ## Python Setup
 * Python 3.6.4